bingb0t5/im-in/FEATURES.md

 - form is accessible without auth
 - draft is stored in local storage
 - save triggers magic-link email prompt
-- after sign-in, the user returns and can finish saving the same activity
+- after sign-in, the user returns on Step 4 and can finish saving the same activity
+- `One Last Step` is only shown when the account still lacks trusted profile details

 ### Why it matters